Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 According to this principle, coroutines form a tree hierarchy of parent and child tasks with linked lifecycles.
 A coroutine's lifecycle is the sequence of states from its creation until completion, failure, or cancellation.

-A parent coroutine waits for its children to complete before it completes.
+A parent coroutine waits for its children to complete before it finishes.
 If the parent coroutine fails or gets canceled, all its child coroutines are recursively canceled too.
 Keeping coroutines connected this way makes cancellation and error handling predictable and safe.